dsmsuite/dsmsuite.github.io/dsm_tools.md

 # Summary

-Intelij Ultimate, JArchitect, CppDepend, NDepend have more or less similar DSM capabilities.

 If architecture refactoring is necessary, then Lattix or the DSMSuite are required.

-The commercial Lattix tool is still the best choice, when advanced DSM features are required.
+Lattix tool is the most extensive tool.